Your support team

 If you are injured at work, the following people may be involved in helping you recover from your injury and return to work and the community:

-Your case manager will be your primary contact and will work with you, your employer, your doctor and any return to work service provider to coordinate your recovery and return to work.
+Your claims manager will be your primary contact and will work with you, your employer, your doctor, and any return to work service provider to coordinate your recovery and return to work.

-If it is likely that you will be off work for more than two weeks, your case manager will arrange to meet and help you and your employer develop and implement a return to work plan.
+If it’s likely that you’ll be away from work for more than two weeks, a mobile claims manager may arrange to meet to help you and your employer develop and implement a recovery and return to work plan.

-It is important that you and your employer maintain regular contact with your case manager.
+It’s important that you and your employer maintain regular contact with your claims manager.

-Your doctor is responsible for assessing your injury and together with you, deciding what kind of treatment you require, including the frequency and duration of the treatment.
-They will also help you to set some treatment goals and contribute to the development of your recovery and return to work plan.
+Your doctor is responsible for assessing your injury, and together with you, deciding what kind of treatment you require, including the frequency and duration of the treatment.
+They will also help you to set some treatment goals, provide details of what you’re able to do via a Work Capacity Certificate and contribute to the development of your recovery and return to work plan.

 Allied health provider

 Your doctor may refer you to an allied health provider who will provide treatment, advice and support to help you manage your injury independently and return to work and life.
 Your medical and health providers must be registered with a relevant registration board.

 Your claims agent might engage a return to work service provider to assist you with job placement and training, or other specialists to help get you ready to return to work.